-On November 29, 2013, we entered into an agreement with GIMSA in connection with the trademark MASECA®, through which GRUMA granted GIMSA the license to exclusively use the trademark MASECA® in Mexico for a term of 6 years.
-As consideration, GRUMA collected from GIMSA a fixed net royalty for the following six years equivalent to Ps.390.5 million per year, after a 12.75% discount rate for early payment.
-Therefore, on December 19, 2013, GIMSA paid GRUMA Ps.2,343 million.
-In turn, in order to support GIMSA in its efforts to promote the MASECA® trademark in Mexico, GRUMA will contribute 0.75% of the annual net sales of GIMSA during each year of the term of the referred agreement, as a contribution for advertising and publicity expenses.
+On January 31, 2020, we entered into an agreement with GIMSA in connection with the trademark MASECA®, through which GRUMA granted GIMSA the license to exclusively use the trademark MASECA® in Mexico for a term of 3 years.
+As consideration, GRUMA collected from GIMSA a royalty for the following three years equivalent to Ps.465 million per year.
+Therefore, on February 24, 2020, GIMSA paid GRUMA Ps.1,395 million.
+In turn, in order to support GIMSA in its efforts to promote the MASECA® trademark in Mexico, GRUMA will contribute a percentage of the annual net sales of GIMSA during each year of the term of the referred agreement, as a contribution for advertising and publicity expenses.

 On January 1, 2014, we entered into an agreement with Azteca Milling, LP in connection with the trademarks MASECA®, AGROINSA®, TORTIMASA®, among others (the "Licensed Trademarks"), as modified from time to time, through which GRUMA granted Azteca Milling, LP an exclusive continuing license to use the Licensed Trademarks worldwide, other than within Mexico, Central America and Ecuador.
 As consideration, GRUMA collected a royalty equivalent to a percentage of the net sales of products bearing the Licensed Trademarks during the following three years, same which ranged between 4% and 3.75%.
-Thereafter, both parties agreed to amend the referred royalty, and agreed that as consideration of the same license, Azteca Milling would pay GRUMA a fixed net royalty for the following seven years, equivalent to US\$108 million.
-Therefore, on December 19, 2017, Azteca Milling paid US\$108 million to GRUMA.
+Thereafter, both parties agreed to amend the referred royalty, and agreed that as consideration of the same license, Azteca Milling would pay GRUMA a fixed net royalty for the following seven years, equivalent to U.S.\$108 million.
+Therefore, on December 19, 2017, Azteca Milling paid U.S.\$108 million to GRUMA.
 In turn, in order to support Azteca Milling in its efforts to promote the Licensed Trademarks, GRUMA will reimburse Azteca Milling for all marketing expenses related to such trademarks within the United States.